rrenomeron/ublue-tr/README.md

 - Fix ISO generation issues for better 1st run experience on a new device, leverage what Bluefin is doing if possible
 - Look at features from [Secure Blue](https://github.com/secureblue/secureblue) to incorporate
-- Consider swapping in the CoreOS kernel like Bluefin does
+- Consider swapping in the CoreOS kernel like Bluefin does (on Silverblue images)